Resinous Sunflower Helianthus resinosus

 - Leaf Description:

 - The foliage is covered by stiff hairs inside small glands.
 The veined foliage is a deep green color and also stiff.
-They are opposite on the lower portion of the stem and alternate above.
+Leaves are opposite on the lower portion of the stem and alternate above.

 -